 Some games and activities may be too intense or too complicated for beginners, so you may find your pet getting frustrated with a game of hide and seek or a challenging puzzle toy.
 Try not to get frustrated or angry with your pet.

-Instead, break the game down to simpler components or just try an easier game.
+Instead, break the game down into simpler components or just try an easier game.
 For an activity to provide value, it should be challenging but accessible and fulfilling.
 Don’t set impossible goals, instead choose ambitious goals that are attainable and fun.
-In time your pet will be better behaved and happier in their environment.
+In time your pet will be better behaved and happier in its environment.

-We want to here about fun ways that you keep your pet entertained and mentally active.
+We want to hear about fun ways that you keep your pet entertained and mentally active.
 Let us know in the comments below!